ChuckM/spi-term/README.md

 interface (SPI), the inter-integrated circuit interface (I2C), and the universal asynchronous serial interface or (UART).

+In addition to those interfaces, four signal lines are common to all interfaces.
+These are:
+  * V+, the positive voltage supply (this powers the SPI-Terminal)
+  * GND, the ground reference and supply return. (this is the signal all other signals are relative too)
+  * PDA, peripheral data available, this indicates the SPI-Terminal has data from the user to send.
+  * RESET, to reset the SPI-Terminal into a known state.

 The signalling levels, or what counts as 1's or 0's on the line, are all nominally something greater than 1.5V as logic level '1', and ground or < 0.25V for logic level '0'.
 The maximum level should be no more than 5v and the low level should be non-negative.
-The I2C pins are 'open collector' which means they expect to be pulled to a logical '1' level by the microcontroller, and either the microcontroller or the peripheral will pull them down to 'ground' (0v) when sending logic 0's on them.
+The I2C pins are 'open collector' which means they expect to be pulled to a logical '1' level by the microcontroller, and either the microcontroller or the peripheral will pull them down to ground (0v) when sending logic 0's on them.

 Whichever interface is in use, they expect the pins V+ and GND to be connected to the logic voltage supply and the digital ground of the microcontroller.
 Different implementations of SPI-Term will have different current requirements.
-The SPI-Term specification requires that a SPI-Term accept any voltage between 3.2V and 5v on the V+ pin and it will convert that internally if necessary to the power needed by the device.
+The SPI-Term specification requires that a SPI-Term accept any voltage between 3.3V and 5v on the V+ pin and it will convert that internally if necessary to the power needed by the device.

 ### SPI Interface

-The simplest serial interface is the serial peripheral interface which presents as 4 (or 5) I/O lines to the microcontroller.
+The simplest serial interface is the serial peripheral interface which presents as 4 I/O lines to the microcontroller.
 These are nominally serial clock (SCLK), peripheral-out/host-in (POHI), host-out/peripheral-in (HOPI), and device select (DS).
+It shares two lines, reset and peripheral data available with the other interfaces.

-The fifth signal is peripheral-data-available (PDA).
-This is of course the same definitions as the SPI interface made popular by Texas Instruments with the pesky master and slave bits renamed.
+These are, of course, the same definitions as the SPI interface made popular by Texas Instruments with the pesky master and slave bits renamed.

-The addition of PDA to this definition is there because our device generates data from a user's key presses, knob turning, or pointer movements.
+he addition of PDA to this definition is there because our device generates data from a user's key presses, knob turning, or pointer movements.
 Rather than have the micro-controller continually poll the device to see if something has happened, we collect all of those events into this single signal that